californi/ExperimentingKube-TAAS2023/README.md

-This Code is a customised version of Kubow (https://github.com/ppgia-unifor/kubow), providing experimentations for Adaptive Systems Approaches in SEAMS 2023 (https://conf.researchr.org/home/seams-2023)
+This Code is a customised version of Kubow (https://github.com/ppgia-unifor/kubow), providing experimentations for Adaptive Systems Approaches in TAAS 2023

 Cluster configurations - defining cluster (before of all, kubectl and minikube must be installed)